MichaelGeog/SBA-307/README.md

-# This is a practice project as part of per scholas program

-Welcome to **EZ Store POS**, a multi-page responsive website showcasing a point-of-sale solution for mobile repair shops.
+# Welcome to **EZ Store POS**, a multi-page responsive website showcasing a point-of-sale solution for mobile repair shops.
 This project demonstrates the use of modern HTML and CSS practices across several pages.

 ## 📁 Pages Included